rowindatas25/Project2--Quotation-Station/README.md

 API- I used an API key from forismatic and created an axios call to render each random quote onto the screen.
 Each time you refresh the page, the API key will render a new quote.

+SQL- This technology allowed for me to store quotes and user information in a database that would update with calls from the quotes model and user model.

 # Wireframes